chitranshi29/ChitranshiAwasthi_BED_LAB5/Employee-management-system/README.md

 2. Insert new records into the table.
 3. Update an existing record in the table.
-4. Delete existing records from the table.
+4. Delete existing records from the table. please find screenshot for your reference in problem statement